Got caught doing PDA in Pakistan

 Something happened half an hour into our conversation/kissing session.
 Our “PDA” was suddenly disrupted.

 He turned the car on and began to speed.
 I was very confused and taken back.
 I began to wonder if I was a bad kisser, if he started to hate me already, etc. etc. Turns out a police car had flashed its lights at us, and my husband was trying to get away before they got too close.
+Now, PDA in Pakistan shouldn’t be taboo but it is so you can imagine what happened next.

 Let me repeat, my husband is NOT a Lahore native.